bolivaraponte/TWERC_GitTut/GitTut.md

 The output of this command will show you who made the commit, when the commit was made, and the descriptive message you entered when you made the commit.
 It contains the `checksum` associated with each commit.
 It is a unique identification number that Git creates when all changes have been successfully stored.
 This number will be different for each local machine.

 Let's edit the file again to see how Git tracks changes between versions.
 Open the text file and change the contents, then save the file and close it.

 ## Showing Changes In Repository

 To **view the changes** between the edits you've made and what was saved in your last commit, use the command:

 `git diff`

 Look at the output of this command and understand where it's showing you what has been removed and what has been added.
 The previous version (marked a/test.md) and the current version (b/test.md).
-Additions to the file are indicated with a "+" and deletions with a "-" at the beginning of the line @computing_for_biologists.
+Additions to the file are indicated with a "+" and deletions with a "-" at the beginning of the line [@computing_for_biologists].

 Let's commit this change before moving on:\